 GRINDING AND CLENCHING

-There are three types of night guards that Dr. Jessica T. Emery of Chicago’s Sugar Fix Dental Loft can prescribe you to put an end to teeth grinding and clenching: hard, medium and soft.
+There are three types of night guards that Dr. Brittany Dickinson of Chicago’s Sugar Fix Dental Loft can prescribe you to put an end to teeth grinding and clenching: hard, medium, and soft.
 The hard night guards lock your upper and lower teeth into place, making it impossible to move your teeth back and forth while sleeping.
 No grinding!
 After placing the hard night guard into your mouth, simply bite down with the back of your teeth so that the upper and lower teeth lock into place within the night guard.

 Have you ever slept in the same bed or room as someone who snores?
 Did you get a solid night’s sleep?
-Uh huh.
+Uh-huh.
 Thought so.
 Neither did I. Or worse – have you ever been accused of snoring when you wake up and have no recollection of doing such a thing?
 The shame!
 Deny, deny, deny.
 (That’s what I did.)
 Here’s a suggestion for you.
-The next time you snore (your secret’s safe with us), perhaps try sleeping with a night guard.
-Same goes for someone interrupting your beauty sleep.
-Have them try wearing a night guard.
+The next time you snore (your secret’s safe with us), perhaps try sleeping with a nightguard.
+The same goes for someone interrupting your beauty sleep.
+Have them try wearing a nightguard.
 It could change your life.

 HOW IT HAPPENS